go-hass/go-hass-cards/README.md

 ### Area Card

-Everything can be configured inside Home Assistant (no YAML needed:
+Everything can be configured inside Home Assistant (no YAML needed):

 1. Open a dashboard and click **⋮ → Edit Dashboard → Add card**.
 2. Select **Go Area Card**.